Dell Storage Center Back End Guide

 - You have the necessary credentials for connecting to the Enterprise Manager and Dell Storage Center Group

 You have the username and password of an account with elevated privileges.
-You can use the same account that was created to deploy the Overcloud; in Creating a Director Installation User, we create and use the
+You can use the same account that was created to deploy the Overcloud; in Creating the stack user, we create and use the

 stackuser for this purpose.

-When RHEL OpenStack Platform is deployed through the Director, all major Overcloud settings (in particular, the Block Storage service back end) must be defined and orchestrated through the Director as well.
-This ensures that the settings will persist through any further Overcloud updates.
+When you deploy Red Hat OpenStack Platform (RHOSP) through director, you must also define and orchestrate all major overcloud settings through director, in particular, the Block Storage service back end.
+This ensures that the settings persist through any further overcloud updates.
 For more information about deploying OpenStack through the Director, see Director Installation and Usage.

-The purpose of this document is to explain how to orchestrate your desired Dell Storage Center back end configuration to the Overcloud’s Block Storage service.
-This document will not discuss the different deployment configurations possible with the back end.
-Rather, to learn more about the different available deployment configurations, see your device’s product documentation.
+The purpose of this document is to explain how to orchestrate your Dell Storage Center back end configuration to the overcloud Block Storage service.
+This document does not discuss the different deployment configurations that are possible with the back end.
+To learn more about the different available deployment configurations, see the product documentation of your device.

-Once you are familiar with the resulting back end configuration you want to deploy (and its corresponding settings), refer to this document for instructions on how to orchestrate it through the Director.
+When you are familiar with the resulting back end configuration you want to deploy, and its corresponding settings, see this document for instructions about how to orchestrate it through director.

 At present, the Director only has the integrated components to deploy a single instance of a Dell Storage Center back end.
 As such, this document only describes the deployment of a single back end.